 #2 Add a Vintage Vanity

 The cost to redo your bathroom cabinetry can range from $500 to $1,200.
 If you’d rather spend that money on something else, get ready to do some DIY-ing.
 Shop for vintage vanities on the Facebook Marketplace or Craigslist.
 Choose one with dimensions that will work with your space, and that comes with a sink and sufficient counter space.
 If you already own a vintage vanity, spruce it up by painting it in a solid color.
+Check out our bathroom remodeling guide to have an elegant bathroom interior.

 #3 Install a Bathroom Backsplash